 - Your manager or supervisor in charge took harmful action towards you during the course of your employment (this may include before your employment as well); and

 - Someone else who was not a member of a protected group replaced you.

 If the court finds that you were subjected to workplace discrimination, you may be awarded any of the following:

 - Lost wages

 - Damages for emotional distress

 The IL Employment Law Attorneys at ST Legal Group Can Help

 If you or a loved one believes that you were the victim of employment discrimination, you should not have to pay the price.
 You should be able to hold accountable those who are responsible.
-Luckily, the attorneys at ST Legal Group can help.
+Luckily, the compassionate attorneys for negative work environments at ST Legal Group can help.
 To learn more, or to schedule a consultation, contact us today!